-Today’s map is taken from a detailed one that I picked up recently, from the Illustrated Globe Encyclopedia printed in 1878.
+This map is taken from a detailed one from the Illustrated Globe Encyclopedia printed in 1878.

 The point of interest I’m drawing your attention to is Bootle.
 In 1878, and also visible on the First Edition Ordnance Survey map of the area, the village of Bootle sits alone to the north of Liverpool.
 The docks to the west have stretched this far north, but Bootle’s strong links with the port were still a little way in the future.